 Buying a home in Singapore is a huge financial commitment that almost everyone goes through at some point in their lives.
 Whether you’re a newly married couple or single, whether you’re buying an HDB flat or a private property, the time will come when you need to get a home loan.

-What property you are planning on purchasing and how much you intend on borrowing are factors that go into deciding which property loan is best for you in Singapore.
+What property you are planning on purchasing and how much you intend on borrowing are factors that go into deciding which housing loan is best for you in Singapore.

-Before you take a leap into the unknown, here’s what you need to know about home loans in Singapore.
+Before you take a leap into the unknown, here’s what you need to know about property loans in Singapore.